Gentlemen's club: Pakistan

 Numerous gentlemen's clubs were established in modern-day Pakistan before Indian independence and partition.
 These clubs included the Peshawar Club founded in 1863; Punjab Club Lahore in 1863; Sind Club founded in Karachi in 1871; Lahore Gymkhana founded in 1878; Karachi Gymkhana founded in 1886; Quetta Club founded in 1891; the Karachi Club founded in the same city in 1907; Chenab Club Faisalabad founded in 1910.
-At one point the city Karachi was also home to the Hindu Gymkhana, which was established for the merchant class in Karachi.
+At one point Karachi was also home to the Hindu Gymkhana, which was established for the merchant class in the city.

 Gentlemen's clubs in Pakistan during the colonial era restricted membership to Europeans, with the Sind Club at one point hanging a sign outside the door stating "Dogs and Locals not allowed".
 Most pre-partition clubs in Pakistan have divested themselves of exclusivity and started offering membership in return for payment.
 These include Karachi Club and Karachi Yacht Club.
-However; some have retained exclusivity and membership on an invite only or referral basis.
+However, some have retained exclusivity and membership on an invite-only or referral basis.
 These include Lahore Gymkhana, Punjab Club, Karachi Gymkhana, Islamabad Club, Sind Club, Chenab Club Faisalabad, Quetta Club, Peshawar Club, Karachi Boat Club, and Karachi Golf Club.

 South Africa

 South Africa is home to the Rand Club in downtown Johannesburg, the Wanderers Club in Illovo, Johannesburg as well as the Inanda Club in Sandton and the Johannesburg Country Club.
 In Cape Town there is the spacious Kelvin Grove Club, the Cape Town Club and the Owl Club.
-In Durban is the Durban Club, founded in 1852, and the Kimberley Club in Kimberley, founded in 1881.
+Durban has the Durban Club, founded in 1852, and Kimberley has the Kimberley Club, founded in 1881.